 If I am not able to force-feed my guinea pig with this mix of poop and water, what can I do?

 Don’t worry, the guinea pig will know what to do.
 Often, the guinea pigs can literally steal poop from other cavies and their bottoms.
 They go around the cage and sniff the other guinea pigs, and this means they can take care of themselves quite well.

 Nutrition Facts of the Guinea Pig Poop

 Vitamin K contributes to healthy bones, and it also regulates the calcium levels in the blood.
-This is especially important since calcium is the mineral that can damage the urinary system of guinea pigs, so regulating the calcium in the blood goes a long way.
+This is especially important since calcium is the mineral that can damage the urinary system of guinea pigs, so regulating the calcium in the blood goes a long way in helping them.